-It’s the time of volatility for Bitcoin (BTC).
+It’s the time of volatility for Bitcoin is the first decentralized digital currency.
+It was created in 2009, by an anonymous founder or group of founders...
+(An abbreviation for Bitcoin.).
 For one side, China finally implemented a full ban on Bitcoin, cryptos, and related activities.
 For the other, Twitter, one of the largest social media worldwide, just adopted Bitcoin as a payment method for its tip functionality.
 And it’s also planning to integrate Non-Fungible Tokens (NFTs) soon.

 The new legal measures against Bitcoin and cryptocurrencies were shared by the People’s Bank of China (their central bank) this Friday.
 The Asiatic giant was never fond of the crypto-industry, but now it’s declared totally against it.
 According to the announcement, virtual currencies and related activities (such as trading, mining, or services) are officially illegal inside the country.

 “Virtual currency does not have the same legal status as legal currency.
 Virtual currencies such as Bitcoin, Ether, and TEDA (…) are not legal and should not and cannot be used as currency in the market (…) Virtual currency-related business activities are illegal financial activities.”